AltBerg Tabbing Boot Black, Vibram Sole

 If you are in doubt about your size, if you have narrow feet stick to your shoe size.
 For medium/wide feet it is worth trying a half size larger than you take in shoes, you will probably be wearing thicker socks with boots.

 ** Please select your size from the drop down menu above.
 If your size is 'out of stock' a message will appear near the 'add to cart' button and you will be able to enter your e-mail address to receive notification as soon as we receive new stock of that size.
-You can still place an order for an 'out of stock' boot and it will be dispatched as soon as we have it.

 Click Here for Boot Delivery Information